Examples

 Of course, the added accuracy from using MonteCarloMeasurements does not come for free, as it costs some additional computation.
 We have the following timings for integrating the above system 100 seconds using three different uncertainty representations

-Turing.jl is another probabilistic programming language, and an interface between Turing and MonteCarloMeasurements is provided by Turing2MonteCarloMeasurements.jl with instructions and examples in the readme.
+Turing.jl is a probabilistic programming language, and an interface between Turing and MonteCarloMeasurements is provided by Turing2MonteCarloMeasurements.jl with instructions and examples in the readme.